-From 2021-2022 onwards, the Intelligent Technology specialisation was split up in two specialisation tracks.
+From 2021-2022 onwards, the Intelligent Technology specialisation is split up in two specialisation tracks.
 Neurotechnology & Healthcare and Interactive Agents.
-In 2022-2023, the Societal Impact of AI(*), is in preparation and will be added officially in 2022, but you can start ahead already this year.
+A third track, Societal Impact of AI(*), is in preparation and will be added officially in 2022, but you can start ahead already this year.

-The coordinator of the Intelligent Technology specialisation is Kiki van der Heijden Kiki.email@example.com.
+The coordinator of the Intelligent Technology specialisation is Pablo Lanillos firstname.lastname@example.org

 Note: Courses with a DGCN code (*) are from the Research Masters Cognitive NeuroScience (CNS) programme.
-To take these courses, Artificial Intelligence Master's programme students must contact the head of the CNS programme, Arno Koning (email@example.com), requesting to join the course including a one paragraph motivation.
+To take these courses, Artificial Intelligence Masters programme students must directly contact the head of the CNS program, Arno Koning, via email <firstname.lastname@example.org>, requesting to join the course including a one paragraph motivation.